ahmed-ais/Y510p-OSX-AppleHDA/README.md

 **Note1: since this script will install the created dummy kext into /S/L/E, it will need root access and have to be run with sudo.
 I will make an update later on to allow creating the kext without installing it which will not need sudo to run anymore.
 For now sudo is required and it is harmless (you can investigate the code any time).**

-**Note2: patching AppleHDA.kexe binary is still required and should be done using Clover hot-patching as described in my guide here http://www.insanelymac.com/forum/topic/303276-guide-for-installing-os-x-yosemite-on-lenovo-ideapad-y510p/page-37#entry2172834**
+**Note2: patching AppleHDA.kext binary and setting audio layout id is still required and should be done using within Clover's config.plist as described in my guide here http://www.insanelymac.com/forum/topic/303276-guide-for-installing-os-x-yosemite-on-lenovo-ideapad-y510p/page-37#entry2172834**

 ## Usage
 First, download this repository from the link on your right.
 You can also use Terminal to clone the repo in directly: